Dr. Kerr of Eisenhower Medical Center has no relevant finanacial relationships to disclose.)

-This article includes discussion of psychogenic seizures, hysteroepilepsy, nonepileptic seizures, pseudoseizures, and psychogenic status.
+This article includes discussion of psychogenic seizures, dissociative seizures, hysteroepilepsy, nonepileptic seizures, pseudoseizures, and psychogenic status.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Psychogenic seizures often challenge even experienced epilepsy experts in their diagnosis because of their behavioral overlap with epileptic seizures and their potential comorbidity with epilepsy.
 Once diagnosed, they pose the additional challenges of understanding their cause and providing effective treatment.
 In this review, the fundamental clinical aspects of psychogenic seizures are surveyed, including issues of differential diagnosis, prognosis, and management.